freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 Working with submissions
 ========================

-When a source submits files, you will see a Download button in the conversation flow, a file size, and light-gray text that says "Encrypted File."
+When a *Source* submits files, you will see a Download button in the conversation flow, a file size, and light-gray text that says "Encrypted File."

 |screenshot_file_before_download|